 Why GO to UAH?
 Our beautiful 400-acre campus is in the heart of Huntsville, Alabama.
 Also known as the Rocket City, Huntsville has all the perks of nearby big cities like Nashville and Atlanta but with less traffic and a lower cost of living.
 Not to mention, we enjoy a mild climate perfect for year-round outdoor activities and entertainment.
 And right across the street from campus are a number of major federal and industry employers like Redstone Arsenal, NASA, and Cummings Research Park.
 So it's no wonder Huntsville was recently ranked in the top ten of Money Magazine's list of "Where the jobs are," giving our graduates an unparalleled competitive edge when starting their careers!

 What will you LEARN at UAH?
-Everything you’ll need to know!
-Our five colleges – Liberal Arts, Engineering, Nursing, Science, and Business Administration – offer over 80 areas of study.
+Everything you'll need to know!
+Our eight colleges – Liberal Arts, Engineering, Nursing, Science, Business Administration, Education, Honors, and Graduate Studies – offer over 80 areas of study.
 And as a tier-one research university, we have more than a dozen research centers, as well as numerous labs and facilities, to allow our students to get hands-on experience in the field of their choosing.
-But unlike many other, larger research universities, at UAH you won’t get lost in the crowd.
+But unlike many other, larger research universities, at UAH you won't get lost in the crowd.
 Our small class sizes and low faculty-to-student ratio ensures personalized attention, while our Student Success Center provides the resources you need to succeed inside the classroom and beyond.

 Who will you BE at UAH?
 Yourself!
 Thanks to our vibrant campus life, there's plenty of space for you to fit in – and stand out – no matter what your interests.
 UAH is home to over 120 student-run organizations, six sororities and six fraternities, and many popular annual events that bring the campus community together on a regular basis.
 We also have 14 NCAA teams, including the only NCAA ice hockey team in the South, in addition to plenty of intramural and club sports.
 And you'll feel right at home in one of our five staffed residence halls, all within easy walking distance of the University Fitness Center, our awesome on-campus dining options, and our brand-new state-of-the-art student center.